» Modern Drummer Review You Tube «

 »"Shutupayacymbals" Digital Drummer Review, August 2015 - Click Here «

 » Check out Cymgard on You Tube! «

 "Not So Modern Drummer" Cymgard Product Review - » Click Here «

 Edge Armoring • Sound Dampening • Shipping Protection • Stack Padding

 Whether your cymbals are mounted at home or on stage, stored in bags or on racks, or stacked against a wall, they need Cymgard protection.
 Why?
 Due to their weight, shape and composition, cymbals are fragile.
 They can easily split, crack or chip if dropped or struck.
 Unfortunately, cymbal damage is irreversible…and so is their replacement cost.
 Enter Cymgard.

 We all love the open and bright sound of our cymbals but when it comes to practicing during quieter times, slip on a Cymgard for effective sound dampening.
-You'll still experience the natural feel of striking your cymbal with your stick but the sound will be totally dead.
+You'll still experience the natural feel of striking your cymbal with your stick but the sound will be deadened.
 Throw away the tape.

 Cymgards provide an inexpensive and effective solution for cushioning cymbals when mailed, shipped, and transported.
 Would you like additional protection when carrying your cymbals in cymbal bags or in vaults?
 Armor your Cymbals in Cymgards and then transport them with confidence.

 Cymbals fitted with Cymgards can be safely stacked horizontally and vertically.
 Cymgards prevent cymbal edge contact with racks and other surfaces, as well as with other cymbals.
 These safeguards ensure that your cymbals will remain preserved and protected whether stored in bags, vaults, or when placed against any surface.